Researchers Find Critical Vulnerabilities in AMD's Ryzen and EPYC Processors, But They Gave the Chipmaker Only 24 Hours Before Making the Findings Public - Slashdot

 Under German law, any entity that is not a securities firm, a fund manager, an EU administrative firm or an investment company that intends to publish recommendati

-Not a vulnerability (Score:3)
+Not a vulnerability (Score:5, Interesting)

 *yes, I had this conversation.